apache/flink/docs/content.zh/docs/dev/table/sqlClient.md

 ### Dependencies

-The SQL Client does not require to setup a Java project using Maven or SBT.
+The SQL Client does not require setting up a Java project using Maven, Gradle, or sbt.
 Instead, you can pass the dependencies as regular JAR files that get submitted to the cluster.
 You can either specify each JAR file separately (using `--jar`) or define entire library directories (using `--library`).
 For connectors to external systems (such as Apache Kafka) and corresponding data formats (such as JSON), Flink provides **ready-to-use JAR bundles**.
 These JAR files can be downloaded for each release from the Maven central repository.

-The full list of offered SQL JARs and documentation about how to use them can be found on the [connection to external systems page]({{< ref "docs/connectors/table/overview" >}}).
+The full list of offered SQL JARs can be found on the [connection to external systems page]({{< ref "docs/connectors/table/overview" >}}).

-{{< top >}}
+You can refer to the [configuration]({{< ref "docs/dev/configuration/connector" >}}) section for information on how to configure connector and format dependencies.

 Use SQL Client to submit job
 ----------------------------